aetperf/aetperf.github.io/_posts/2023-04-18-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files-WIP.md

   <img width="600" src="/img/2023-04-18_01/output_7_0.png" alt="log-scale">
 </p>

-Fetching the add adds an overhead to the query execution time, which depends on the data amount and the container : Pandas, Polars etc...
-Basically this implies a data transfer, deserialisation and conversion to dataframe.
-For example, In the present case with DuckDB & Pandas, fetching the data adds about 7 to 8 percent to the execution time.
+Fetching data can introduce additional overhead to query execution time, which is dependent on both the amount of data being transferred and the target container used (such as Pandas or Polars).
+For instance, in the current experiment with DuckDB and Pandas, fetching the data added approximately 7-8% to the overall execution time.

 ## Query plan for TPC-H query 21 scale factor 100

+Query execution plans provide a detailed view of how a database engine processes a given query.
+They describe the various steps involved in the query execution, such as data access, filtering, aggregation, and sorting.
+Understanding query plans can be critical for optimizing the performance of complex queries, as it allows identifying potential bottlenecks and areas for improvement.
+In this section, we examine the query execution plans for TPC-H query 21 on a scale factor of 100, as generated by the DuckDB and Tableau Hyper engines.

 ### Imports